I was recently catching up over coffee with a product manager who attended one of our product management training courses a couple of years ago.

 “It was really tough because priorities kept changing day by day.
 It depended on the latest sales deal, a major support issue or something we had promised on a previous roadmap.
 So the roadmap was constantly changing which lost us credibility with customers and made it impossible for Development.”

-So Ian introduced a version of our roadmap prioritisation process into the business.
+So Ian introduced a version of our roadmap prioritization process into the business.

-Each key department, Sales, Support, Product Management and Marketing, gets a say in scoring new ‘candidate’ ideas that are put forward for the roadmap.
+Each key department, Sales, Support, Product Management, and Marketing, get a say in scoring new ‘candidate’ ideas that are put forward for the roadmap.
 The scoring is from 0 to 5, with 5 being the highest.
 They can all put forward any ideas they have at any time.

 Ian went on to say …